LeBenchmark/Interspeech2021/SLU/README.md

 If you want extract to features on your own with your wav2vec 2.0 models, you can use the **extract_flowbert_features.py** script.
 Since features are extracted once for all, I did not add command line options to the script, you need to modify flags and variables in the script.
+Some models used to extract features are reachable via links in the table above, or from our [HuggingFace repository](https://huggingface.co/LeBenchmark).

 Flags:
 - **upsample**: if set to True, the script will upsample signals to twice the sample rate (this is because MEDIA is 8kHz but 16kHz signals are needed)